Plan the End of NHR Early and Mitigate Future Tax Burden

 After 10 years, your NHR tax status expires which means you will transition to Portugal’s standard tax regime.
 This means you may be subject to progressive income tax rates of up to 48% on worldwide income but there are ways to mitigate this if you plan early in years 1 to 7 by structuring your income and assets so that they are optimised for Portugal.
 It is important to consult with a cross-border tax and wealth management professional.
 Portugal Pathways can arrange an initial discovery call with you to better understand your personal situation and give you clarity and peace of mind as early as possible within your 10-year NHR tax status life, as this is key.

-No, NHR tax status is a one-time, 10-year tax incentive that cannot be renewed.
-After expiry, you will be subject to Portugal’s standard tax regime, making early tax planning crucial.
+No. Unfortunately, NHR tax status is a one-time, 10-year tax incentive that cannot be renewed.

-It is important to seek early professional advice well before the end of your NHR tax status, ideally in years 1-7.
-Consider restructuring your income and assets as well as optimising non-Portugal derived pension withdrawals to minimise tax exposure.
-It is important to consult with a cross-border tax and wealth management professional.
-Portugal Pathways can arrange an initial discovery call with you to better understand your personal situation and give you clarity and peace of mind as early as possible within your 10-year NHR tax status life, as this is key.
+We recommend consulting with a professional specialising in cross-border tax and wealth management.
+Portugal Pathways can arrange an initial discovery call with you to understand your personal situation better and provide clarity and peace of mind as early as possible within your 10-year NHR tax status life.

-It is advisable to first seek cross border tax and wealth management professional advice before taking any action.
-Strategies may include restructuring your pension into a more tax-efficient vehicle that is aligned to life in Portugal and the European financial regulations.
-Without planning, your pension income may be taxed at up to 48%.
+Some key strategies include restructuring your pension into a more tax-efficient vehicle that is aligned with life in Portugal and the European Union’s financial regulations.
+Without proper planning, your pension income may be taxed at a rate of up to 48%.

 Yes, reviewing your investments can help reduce tax exposure post-NHR.
 A strategic portfolio adjustment may lower your tax liability and enhance tax efficiency.
 It is advisable to first seek professional support before taking any action.